 These two levers make retiree officers captive customers of Via if they want to keep the Columbia subsidy and/or the catastrophic drug coverage.
-Via need not compete for the Columbia officer by offering more favorable deals, such as by sharing the commission it received, or by negotiating a better deal for the retiree with the insurance company.69
+Via need not compete for the Columbia officer by offering more favorable deals, such as by sharing the commission it received, or by negotiating a better deal for the retiree with the insurance company.74

 For Columbia to provide Via with exclusivity over retirees' access to the HRA subsidy is a judgment call one should disagree with.
-But to give Via an exclusivity over the catastrophic drug support goes beyond, and is a highly troubling policy.
-Intentionally or not, this conditionality, together with the fear of the unknown health future by an elderly population, pushes these people to channel their medical insurance business through one particular company, Via.70
+But to give Via an exclusivity over the catastrophic drug support goes far beyond and is a highly troubling policy.
+Intentionally or not, this conditionality, together with the fear of the unknown health future by an elderly population, pushes these people to channel their medical insurance business through one particular commercial vendor, Via.75